 CDR’s fatherhood program, “Investing in Fatherhood”, is lead by three full-time consultants and one part-time Spanish-speaking consultant.
 It’s a multi-pronged program including:

 - The Rookie Dads class for expectant dads

 - The Linkages Program delivered in the local jail (CDR will begin using NFI’s InsideOut Dad® curricula for this program in June 2017)

 - And their Home Visiting Program in which fatherhood consultants meet with dads to assess immediate needs and help him to be an involved father (workforce assistance, job placement, referrals to counseling partners, etc.)

 Fathers who participate in CDR’s Investing in Fatherhood program most often come as referrals from community partners such as the local Social Service office, hospitals, regional jail, local Reentry Council, and a result of internal referrals from their very own Early Head Start and Parents as Teachers Programs.

-Since receiving the grant, CDR has acquired a variety of NFI curriculum including The 7 Habits of a 24/7 Dad™ and 24/7 Dad® A.M. programs, and other low intensity resources such as Help Me Grow child development guides.
+Since receiving the grant, CDR has acquired a variety of NFI curriculum including the 24/7 Dad® A.M. program and other low intensity resources such as Help Me Grow child development guides.
 They also invested in having many of their staff earn their Father Engagement Certificate™ and Effective Facilitation Certificate™.